syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ## Ellipse crop

-To crop an image in an elliptical format, such as for profile pictures, you can use the `Crop` method.
+To crop an image in an elliptical format you can use the `ImageCropType.Ellipse` crop type.
 This allows for free-style cropping in an elliptical shape.

  * The following code shows cropping an image in elliptical format.